 The same rules apply to new plant varieties, except that in the case of expiration due to non-payment under grounds not attributable to the owner, the due date for the reinstatement by the late payment is within 14 days of the date when such ground ceases to exist, and within six months of the due date for the late payment.

 Civil actions include main actions and preliminary injunction actions.
-A patentee may bring what is generally referred to as a “main action” for patent infringement, seeking damages, a permanent injunction, and/or the destruction of infringing goods before a district court.
+A patentee may bring what is generally referred to as a “main action” for patent infringement, seeking damages, a permanent injunction and/or the destruction of infringing goods before a district court.
 A “main action” typically lasts from ten to 18 months; in exceptional cases, a case may last for two years or longer.
 A permanent injunction almost always attaches upon an infringement decision.
-Main actions are the most widely utilised form of patent infringement actions.
+Main actions are the most widely utilised form of patent infringement action.

 A preliminary injunction may be issued when there is immediate or present danger of irreparable harm being caused to the patentee.
 A preliminary injunction action is a separate and distinct legal proceeding from the main action, and is brought before the district court.
 Preliminary injunction actions are always inter partes.
 A district court will render a decision typically within three to eight months, depending on the judicial panel that hears the case, and the complexity of the issues at hand.